 - To help me focus and truly take time to pray.

 That last one is probably the most important to me.
 Yes I’ll admit, my mind wanders when I’m praying — to the to-do list, to the things around the room that need to be dealt with, because I’m always going 50 mph.
 And the more tired I am, the more distracted I get.
 So I’ve found writing down even just a one sentence prayer helps me stop and put God into focus.
 Helps me to start an open dialogue with Him, that I continue throughout the day.

-Here are seven steps to help you get your prayer journal started:
+Here are seven steps to help you start your prayer journal:

 1. Pick out a journal to write your prayers on.

 This doesn’t have to be perfect.
 I’ve used single sheets of paper in a 5 1/2 x 8 1/2 binder to a book someone gave me as a gift.
 Some pages were lined and some weren’t.
 None of my books match.
 My most recent is a lined journal a friend gave me.
 I use both the front and the back of the page.
 So pick up any blank journal or page and start writing.

 Or if you want, I’ve created a simple blank page you can print out, cut in half and put in a 5 1/2 x 8 1/2 size binder.
 Or you could staple together with a piece of cardstock as a cover.
 Click on the words below the image of the layout you would like to download.

 Note: You don’t have to fill a full-page each day.
 Just start the next day entry on the next line.
 This is your own creation – there are no rules.
 It can vary each day depending on what’s on your heart and how much time you have.

 2. Keep it in a place where you will see it and be reminded daily.